Emergency!: Other media

 The book Emergency!: Behind the Scenes by Richard Yokely and Rozane Sutherland was published in 2008.

-Charlton Comics out of Derby, Connecticut, published several issues of an Emergency! comic book in the mid-1970s, geared towards youth readers.
+Charlton Comics out of Derby, Connecticut, published several issues of an Emergency! comic book in the mid-1970s, geared towards young readers.
 One of the issues contains some of the earliest published work of John Byrne.
 Charlton also published four issues of an illustrated black-and-white magazine geared more towards adult readers featuring art by Neal Adams and others, these projects were overseen by publisher Steve Kahn, in parallel with similar books for The Six Million Dollar Man and Space: 1999.

 Wonderland Records produced three original audio dramas based on Emergency!; these were released on a single 33 rpm LP.
 These were: "The Jaws of Life" (in which the title gadget proves its worth when Gage and DeSoto must rescue one man from a subway mishap and another from a burning car; they also help a woman shocked by a high-voltage power line; both are uneasy about supper this week, since Lopez is the designated chef at Station 51), "Front Page Story" (in which Gage and DeSoto, after rescuing an elderly man from a burning – and supposedly abandoned – wharf, must deal with investigative reporter Jenny James ... who's been instructed to write an exposé on Squad 51; she observes – and unwittingly complicates – their treatment of a blind teenage diabetic with a fractured skull, who might need on-the-spot surgery to save his life), and "The Used Car Caper" (in which our paramedics assist a security guard shot in a bank robbery, and then a young woman injured by a reckless driver; the latter call ties into the subplot, as DeSoto puts his old car up for sale ... and gets an offer from a fellow who's suspiciously eager to close the deal).

 Milton Bradley released an Emergency! board game in 1973.

+Emergency!
+Annual 1979

+Emergency!
+Annual 1979 was published in August/September 1978 by World Distributors (Manchester) Ltd. (ISBN 7235 0469 5) in the U.K. for the Christmas market.
+However, its original price is unknown as none was displayed—either on the book's back cover or on the title/contents page inside.

+The annual had a circular photo-montage cover featuring shots of Roy DeSoto and Johnny Gage, along with various action scenes from the show, as well as a red center cover flash reading All-action excitement with the paramedic rescue squad.
+The content was made up of reprints of three of the 1970s comic book stories published by Charlton Comics, a feature about the Los Angeles paramedic program, and detailed profiles of the actors on the show, as well as a short story.